percona/pmm-doc/docs/using/platform/dbaas.md

 3. In section 1, *Basic Options*:

-    1. Enter a value for *Cluster name*.

-        > *Cluster Name* must comply with domain naming rules.
+    1. Enter a value for *Cluster name* that complies with domain naming rules.

     2. Select a cluster from the *Kubernetes Cluster* menu.